jonahokiru/Russian-Brand-Kira-Plastinina-Project/README.md

 # Experimental Design

- - Installing packages and loading libraries
+ - Installing packages and the required loading libraries

  - Loading the data